Can You Reuse Coffee Grounds for Cold Brew? Why or Why Not?

 Before you reuse coffee grounds for your next round of coffee, make sure you tick these off your checklist:

-1. Don’t brew it for too long.
+1. Don’t brew it for too long, especially the first batch.
 If you over-extract the coffee grounds, it will turn your coffee bitter.
 A good way to reduce the bitterness is to cut down on brew time, and only re-use your grounds once.

 2. Reused coffee grounds are more likely to be flavorless and dull.
 You can avoid this by using rich-flavored beans right off the bat.